RedMomo/phase-1-project/README.md

 # Phase-1 Final Project: Beer Recommender

 ## Application Pitch
-We will be creating a basic beer recommending application.
-Users will search for a beer feature (i.e.: genre) and the application will return three recommendations, selected at random from the API.
-Alternatively, the user can press a "surprise me!" button that will return a recommendation completely at random.
+We will be creating a basic beer generating application.
+Users will be able to search Punk's beer API via a searchbar.
+Alternatively, the user can press a "prost!" button that will return a beer recommendation completely at random.

 ## MVP Core Features